 These findings suggest that, if given adequate training, western lowland gorillas are capable of learning the ambiguous cue paradigm.
 Further, it may be possible to manipulate the ambiguous cue paradigm for use as a measure of cognitive bias.
 In this case, the individual differences in learning shown by the three gorillas prevented a clear assessment of cognitive bias across the phases, but, as can be seen in Figure 5, Chip was able to learn both the NA and PA pairings for the limited forage phase (the phase for which the gorillas displayed optimism).
 It is possible that the optimism displayed by the gorillas in the limited forage condition stemmed from a greater motivation to seek food rewards due to a lack of foraging opportunities in this phase.
-Unpublished behavioral data collected by the Detroit Zoological Society during this study suggest that increasing browse availability did have some positive impacts, such as a lack of regurgitation and reingestion, an undesirable behavior found in only captive gorillas (Lukas, 1999) in the elevated forage condition alone.
+Unpublished behavioral data collected by the Detroit Zoological Society during this study suggest that increasing browse availability did have some positive impacts, such as a lack of regurgitation and reingestion, an undesirable behavioral difference would also suggest that in the limited forage condition alone.
 This behavioral difference would also suggest that in the limited forage condition, the gorillas may have been especially motivated to seek out food and foraging opportunities.